chadkluck/serverless-deploy-pipeline-atlantis/docs/1-2-3-Set-Up.md

 Once you have read the [root READ ME](../README.md) and [Tutorials](./Tutorials.md), you'll notice it all comes down to:

 1. Create an IAM Role for your CloudFormation Service using the scripts and CLI commands
-2. Create a CodeCommit repository you will store your code in and place `/application-infratructure/` at the root.
+2. Create a CodeCommit repository for your code and place `/application-infratructure/` at the root.
 3. Create a CloudFormation Pipeline stack using the scripts and CLI commands

 ## Service Role